pynufft/pynufft/doc/source/installation/init.rst

 **Python**

 Users must be familiar with Python and its pip packaging system.
 Python 2.7 and Python 3.6-3.7 are currently supported.

 To run the NUFFT_cpu, the basic CPython, Numpy and Scipy packages must be available on the system.
 IronPython is compatible with CPython so ipython might be useful.

-PyNUFFT can be installed from pip system.
+PyNUFFT can be installed through the pip command.
 Optionally, users can clone the github repository and build the package from the local folder.

 **Compiler**

-NUFFT_cpu class does not require compiler.
+NUFFT_cpu class does not require a compiler.

-However, NUFFT_hsa requires JIT (just-in-time) compilation mechanism of Reikna/PyCUDA/PyOpenCL.
+However, NUFFT_hsa relies on the JIT (just-in-time) compilation mechanism of Reikna/PyCUDA/PyOpenCL.
 The supporting compiler may be:

 - gcc-7.3.0

 - Microsoft (R) Visual Studio 2015 community edition.
 (Please refer to the following section: special topic: Installation under Windows 10).

-To accelerate the code on the graphic processing unit (GPU), Reikna, PyCUDA, PyOpencl must be avaialbe.
+To accelerate the code on the graphic processing unit (GPU), Reikna, PyCUDA, PyOpencl must be available.
 Please refer the following special topic: Installation of OpenCL.

-Users could know the concepts about GPU computing but practical CUDA programming skills are not strictly needed.
+CUDA programming skills are not strictly needed.
+However, it may be helpful if users understand GPU programming.

 --------------------
 General Installation